mscharmann/ASAP/README.md

 inputs:
 - reference genome
-- GFF including features named "gene" (these could be actual genes, or anything else).
+- GFF structural annotation file including features named "gene" (these could be actual genes, or anything else).
+Must validate that your GFF has these features.
 - sequencing reads for progenies and their parents (can be either RNA-seq or DNA-seq, single or paired-end data).
 One or multiple read file units per sample are possible.
 - info about the samples: pedigree, pool/individual and expected maternal read proportion